fizalihsan/fizalihsan.github.io/source/technology/datastructures.md

 * **Traversals**
   * Preorder traversal - *Parent node, left child, right child*.
   * Inorder traversal - *Left child, Parent node, right child* - An inorder traversal first visits the left child (including its entire subtree), then visits the node, and finally visits the right child (including its entire subtree).
   * Postorder traversal - *Left child, right child, Parent node*
   * [Binary Tree Traversal - Java Code](https://gist.github.com/fizalihsan/cc21a12af3d751baf7ec8dac57ea8775)

-#### Binary search tree (BST)
+## Binary search tree (BST)

+{% img right /technology/bst-possibilities.png %}

 * [Check if a given tree is a Binary Search Tree](https://gist.github.com/fizalihsan/73f5326f45b0f9f438496fc12634a1a0)
 * A BST is a binary tree that conforms to the following condition, known as the **Binary Search Tree Property**.
 	* All nodes stored in the left subtree of a node whose key value is `K` have key values less than `K`.
 	* All nodes stored in the right subtree of a node whose key value is `K` have key values greater than or equal to `K`.
 * If the BST nodes are printed using an inorder traversal, the resulting enumeration will be in sorted order from lowest to highest.
+* Analysis: The running times of algorithms on binary search trees depend on the shapes of the trees, which, in turn, depend on the order in which keys are inserted.
+	* In the best case, a tree with `N` nodes could be perfectly balanced, with `~log N` nodes between the root and each null link.
+	* In the worst case, there could be `N` nodes on the search path.
+	* The balance in typical trees turns out to be much closer to the best case than the worst case.

 **Balanced tree**